Common Global Ministries Board History and Theology

 Richardson writes that through the decade until 1863 “he manifested his usual interest in the great subject of missions” and “was accustomed to meet with the ACMS as its president regularly every year, delivering addresses and urging increased liberality.”
 W.K.
 Pendleton wrote in 1866: “We feel that it is due to the great name of Alexander Campbell to vindicate his memory from the charge that he was ever opposed to true missionary work or true and scripturally conducted missions.”

 In later years, the ACMS served mainly as a home missions agency helping to start congregations, becoming a founding member of the United Society after the first World War.
-Opposition actually led to the change of the name in 1869 to General Christian Missionary Convention and back again in 1895!
-Archibald McLean’s Missionary Addresses tells of the “Society’s” work among the Cherokees, “Negro evangelization and education,” aid to churches in Philadelphia, Buffalo and Chicago, workers supported in Maine, Canada, and sixty-one cities “helped, ” as well as organizational work in ten states for an expenditure from 1849 to 1894 of over one million dollars.
+The opposition actually led to the change of the name in 1869 to the General Christian Missionary Convention and back again in 1895!
+Archibald McLean’s Missionary Addresses tells of the “Society’s” work among the Cherokees, “Negro evangelization and education,” aid to churches in Philadelphia, Buffalo, and Chicago, workers supported in Maine, Canada, and sixty-one cities “helped” as well as organizational work in ten states for expenditure from 1849 to 1894 of over one million dollars.
 Its Church Extension Fund by 1895 had helped build 230 churches in thirty-four States and Territories.